signebedi/gptty/README.md

 max_context_length: 5000
 ```

-You can type a question into the prompt anytime, and it will generate a reponse for you.
+You can type a question into the prompt anytime, and it will generate a response for you.
 If you'd like to share context across queries, see the [context](#context) section below.

+#### Query

+The query feature allows you to submit a single or multiple questions to ChatGPT and receive the answers directly in the command line.

+To use the query feature, run something like `gptty query --question "What is the capital of France?" --question "What is the largest mammal?"`.
+You can also provide an optional tag to categorize your query: `gptty query --question "What is the capital of France?" --tag "geography"`.
+You can specify a custom configuration file path if needed: `gptty query --config_path /path/to/your/gptty.ini --question "What is the capital of France?"`.

+Remember that gptty uses a configuration file (by default gptty.ini) to store settings like API keys, model configurations, and output file paths.
+Make sure you have a valid configuration file before running gptty commands.

 ## Context